smswithoutborders/RelaySMS-Desktop/docs/Research.md

   - **Interoperability:** Both languages can publish and subscribe to message queues, facilitating asynchronous communication.

 - **RPC (Remote Procedure Call)**
     RPC allows JavaScript and Python applications to invoke procedures or methods on remote servers as if they were local, enabling seamless interaction between different components.
   - **JavaScript:** Libraries like grpc-web can be used to call Python services using gRPC.
   - **Python:** Implement RPC servers using grpc framework to expose methods and handle incoming requests from JavaScript clients.
-- **Advantages:**Language-agnostic (support for various languages beyond JavaScript and Python).
+  - **Advantages:** Support for various languages beyond JavaScript and Python.
     Efficient and suitable for microservices architecture.

-#### 4. Integration Strategies
+### Integration Strategies

 - **Cross-Language Communication:**
   - Use JSON for data serialization/deserialization to ensure compatibility.